Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 That's good stuff.

-A few years later in 1896, a man named Willie Hammerstein was managing his father, Oscar
+A few years later in 1896,

-Hammersteins, Olympia Theatre in New York City.
+Olympia Theatre in New York City.

-The theater was new, but struggling,
+The theatre was new but struggling

-and Willie had heard of the crowds
+And Willie had heard of the crowds

-In an interview, he said,
+In an interview he said

 I've been putting on the best talent